adsung/Stock-Price-trend-classification-and-price-forecast-using-LSTM-and-ARIMA-model/README.md

 ## Results and Achievements

 * Successfully built an LSTM network algorithm that could predict a company's stock price trend with approximately 80% accuracy.
-* Succesfully built an ARIMA model that could predict the future values of a stock's price for the upcoming [5] periods
+* Succesfully built an ARIMA model that could predict the future values of a stock's price for the upcoming 10 periods (months)
 * Created a website that extracts relevant data from APIs and presents it to the websites registered user as a website function.

 Website link: